 Bite-sized dumplings, steam cooked and served as either an appetizer or together as a feast.
 Dim Sum dumplings come with various flavours and fillings and are traditionally served in bamboo steaming baskets.
 In Hong Kong ‘Yum Cha’ is an eating experience hard to beat where Dim Sum joins local tea tasting.

-Sushi is ‘cooked vinegared rice, topped with ingredients’.
-Some of the popular ingredients in the bright and beautiful world of sushi includes thin cuts of fresh fish, caviar and fish eggs and wraps of seaweed.
+Sushi is ‘cooked vinegared rice, topped with ingredients.
+Some of the popular ingredients in the bright and beautiful world of sushi include thin cuts of fresh fish, caviar and fish eggs and wraps of seaweed.
 If the delicate tastes of sushi fail to excite then dabs of soy sauce, wasabi or pickled ginger will liven it up.

-A uniquely Singapore dish reflecting both Indian and Chinese cultures of this food obsessed city.
+A uniquely Singaporean food reflecting both Indian and Chinese cultures of this food-obsessed city.
 A hot South-Indian style curry brought together with the Chinese obsession for red snapper fish head.
 The result is curry perfection.
 If the full curry is too filling, smaller offerings can be found at Singapore’s precooked hawker stalls.

-Often better known from logoed backpacker t-shirts this iconic Beer brand is one of the most sought after beers in Southeast Asia and with 99% share of Laos’ beer market it can often be hard to see past.
+Often better known for logoed backpacker t-shirts this iconic Beer brand is one of the most sought-after beers in Southeast Asia and with 99% share of Laos’ beer market it can often be hard to see past.
 If bored of the regular Beerlao try the Beerlao Black or Gold alternatives.
-Perfect with sunsets on the Mekong River.
+Perfect with sunsets and local Lao Food on the Mekong River.

-Canteen style curry buffets serving hot pre-cooked dishes and other sides.
+Canteen-style curry buffets serving hot pre-cooked dishes and other sides.
 Grab a plate, pile on the rice and take your pick.
-Nasi Campur (mixed rice) canteens can offer 10s to 100s of curry options and work well as an introduction to Malaysia’s eating.
-In North Malaysia Nasi Kandar is a similar, more Indian inspired alternative.
+Nasi Campur (mixed rice) canteens can offer 10s to 100s of curry options and work well as an introduction to eating in Malaysia.
+In North Malaysia, Nasi Kandar is a similar, more Indian-inspired alternative.

 Korean Barbecues are hands-on eating where diners cook their own meats over built-in charcoal grills at restaurant tables.
 Eat with a hot chilli dipping sauce (ssamjang) and share with Kimchis and other popular Korean side dishes (banchan).
 The big favourite at Korean barbecues is bulgogi, a rich marinated beef.

-Slow stewed beef, simmered in beef broth and served with Chinese noodles and happy additions of greens.
-This rich and hearty noodle dish is common to Taiwan’s famous night markets and with its revered reputation in Taipei it has been celebrated annually with its own Festival (Taipei Beef Noodles Festival).
+Slowly stewed beef, simmered in beef broth and served with Chinese noodles and happy additions of greens.
+This rich and hearty noodle dish is a hugely popular Taiwanese food common to Taiwan’s famous night markets and with its revered reputation in Taipei it has been celebrated annually with its own Festival (Taipei Beef Noodles Festival).

 The best known of Thai desserts and one to make up for the Kingdom’s lack of choice.
-While fresh mango alone is delicious enough; when matched with coconut sticky rice, drizzles of coconut syrup and sprinkles of toasted mung beans this sweet treat is unstoppable.
-Sweet, slightly salty and all round delicious.
+While fresh mango alone is delicious enough; when matched with coconut sticky rice, drizzles of coconut syrup and sprinkles of toasted mung beans this sweet treat is unbeatable.
+Sweet, slightly salty and all-round delicious.

 Chinese food isn’t all stir-fries and rice dishes and this is illustrated best through street food where flatbreads and grilled meats are more the staple.
 My favourite street snack has to be Jianbing a thin egg crepe with scatters of scallions, a smudge of rich chilli sauce, lettuce leaf filling and a crunchy centre of crisp fried dough.